FTTC vs FTTP broadband: What's the difference?

 • Openreach – This network, run independently of but still owned by BT, is the one that delivers broadband to most homes in the country.
 Openreach isn't just for BT.
 Most other providers lease Openreach infrastructure to provide broadband to their customers.
 Other providers, besides BT, that you'll find on the Openreach network include TalkTalk, Sky, Plusnet, EE and others

-• Virgin Media – If you've ever compared broadband speeds from various providers you may have noticed that Virgin Media is miles ahead of anyone else on speed.
+• Virgin Media – If you've ever compared broadband speeds from various providers you may have noticed that Virgin Media offers extremely fast speeds.
 This is because it operates its own network, which uses a different type of cabling that allows for much faster speeds than Openreach's FTTC network.
 The Virgin Media network still technically fits the description of FTTC provision because the connection from the street cabinet to the property is a modern multi-core copper, rather than fibre optic.
 But this substantially different cable technology allows it to offer speeds that are even quicker than FTTP pure fibre.
 Consequently, most Virgin Media Broadband customers can access speeds up to 1,130Mbps

-At the time we last updated this page (January 2023), FTTP broadband was growing, but still very limited in terms of availability across the UK.
-It's a postcode lottery basically – where around 6.5 million properties are currently winners.
-That means you have almost a one in four chance of being somewhere it's available.
+FTTP broadband is still growing, but at the time of writing now available to around 62% of UK homes and businesses.
+That means you have three on five chance of being somewhere it's available.
 The Networks (as opposed to providers) that are either 100% FTTP – or offer FTTP to some of their customers – are listed below.

 • Openreach – As outlined in the section on FTTC broadband, Openreach – which is the network used by most UK providers – is still predominantly an FTTC network.
-However, it is in the process of rolling out FTTP broadband to some parts of the country and has the ambition (a target set out by government) of reaching the majority of UK premises with FTTP full fibre by 2025.
-As we mentioned above, they currently serve FTTP to approximately 6.5 million properies
+However, it is in the process of rolling out FTTP broadband to some parts of the country and has the ambition (a target set out by government) of reaching the majority of UK premises with FTTP full fibre by 2025 and it has already achieved that

 Our most popular deals